-We probably don’t need to remind you that your nutrient needs will change throughout your life—and that includes during pregnancy.
+We probably don’t need to remind you that your nutrient needs will change throughout your life—and that's especially true during pregnancy.

 Prenatal vitamins are specifically designed to lend nutrient support during pregnancy—a no-brainer, right?
 But for many pregnant women or women thinking about having a baby, the question isn’t whether to take prenatal vitamins—it’s when to start taking prenatal vitamins.